 2. A maximum of five additional organisation-specific indicators can be considered.
-However, this must be subject to agreement from the MOPAN Institutional Lead and from the concerned organisation.
+However, this must be subject to mutual agreement between the assessment team and the concerned organisation.

-5. Reflected in some cases in system-wide instruments and internal assessments such as the UN System Wide Action Plan for Gender Equality and Women's Empowerment
+^{5.} Reflected in some cases in system-wide instruments and internal assessments such as the UN System Wide Action Plan for Gender Equality and Women's Empowerment

 Beneath the theoretical framework of MOPAN 3.0 sits the empirical design set out in Section 2 above.
-To operationalise the empirical design, and as set out in Figure 4, four evidence streams will be applied: a document review, a survey, interviews and consultations.
+To operationalise the empirical design, and as set out in Figure 4, three evidence streams will be applied: a document review, a survey, interviews and consultations.
 These evidence streams are described in this Section of the Manual.